maxcyking/cibilfixer-website/PHONE_AUTH_SETUP.md

 ## Step 1: Enable Phone Authentication in Firebase Console

 1. Go to [Firebase Console](https://console.firebase.google.com/)
-2. Select your project: `cibilfixer-53840`
+2. Select your project: `Cibil Fixer-53840`
 3. Navigate to **Authentication** → **Sign-in method**
 4. Find **Phone** in the list of providers
 5. Click on **Phone** to configure it